DeepSeek V4 status hub

 How to prepare today

-V4 access will open after the official launch, but teams can prepare by validating workloads on the current DeepSeek lineup.
+V4 is already available, and teams can scale usage by validating workloads against the current DeepSeek lineup.
 Focus on prompt structures, evaluation harnesses, and routing strategies so that the switch to V4 is a controlled migration rather than a fresh integration.
 Keep your internal benchmarks aligned with code, math, and long-context tasks to make the eventual comparison straightforward.

 - Benchmark tasks using V3.1, R1, Math-7B, Janus-Pro-7B, and VL2.